Free Audio Lesson

-Includes 30 lessons and reading instruction on 16 CDs (16 hrs), plus Reading Booklet and User’s Guide.
+Includes 30 lessons and reading instruction on 16 CDs (16 hrs.) and a Reading Booklet.

 Whether you want to travel, communicate with friends or colleagues, reconnect with family, or just understand more of what’s going on in the world around you, learning German will expand your horizons and immeasurably enrich your life.

 The best part is that it doesn’t have to be difficult or take years to master.
 Thirty minutes a day is all it takes, and we get you speaking right from the first day.
 Pimsleur courses use a scientifically-proven method that puts you in control of your learning.
 If you’ve tried other language learning methods but found they simply didn’t stick, then you owe it to yourself to give Pimsleur a try.

 - Quick + Easy – Only 30 minutes a day.

 - Portable + Flexible – Core lessons can be done anytime, anywhere, and easily fit into your busy life.